Dopamine Reuptake Inhibitor: Benefits And Drawbacks

 The risk of addiction for dopamine reuptake inhibitors depends on the formulation of the drug.
 Some can be as addictive as the drug they're replacing.
 If so, they may be legal compared to street drugs, but there are few other advantages to taking them.

-Increased Risk of Seizures
+Increased Risk Of Seizures

 Dopamine reuptake inhibitors aren't commonly used for eating disorders.
 Bupropion may be effective for overeating, but so far, there is little confirmation for this.
-However, it isn't used for binging disorders at all because it tends to cause seizures in people who have that disorder.
+However, it isn't used for binging disorders because it tends to cause seizures in people who have that disorder.

 Increased Blood Pressure

 DRI's can cause an increase in blood pressure.
 Therefore, people who have high blood pressure need to have it checked often if they're on one of these prescription drugs.
-Your doctor or psychiatrist can monitor your blood pressure both when you start the drug and periodically as long as you are taking it.
+Your doctor or psychiatrist can monitor your blood pressure both when you start the drug and periodically, as long as you are taking it.

 You usually need a prescription to access any of the DRI's because some dopamine reuptake inhibitors are controlled substances.
 Furthermore, some of the dopamine reuptake inhibitors are recreational and may be illegal in certain areas.
 These include benocyclidine and difluoropine.